 - Freshly cooked meats and poultry

 - Fresh-caught seafood (you may need to avoid shellfish)

 - Cooked eggs (be mindful of the whites if you are particularly sensitive)

-- Gluten free grains such as rice, quinoa, and buckwheat
+- Grains such as rice, quinoa, and buckwheat

 - Leafy herbs and greens (excluding spinach)